hertogp/imagine/README.md

 echo "$(figlet -kcf slant Imagine)" | boxes -d ian_jones -p h4
 ```

-## A pandoc-filter to process codeblocks into images and/or ascii art
+## A pandoc filter to process codeblocks into images and/or ascii art

-Imagine is a pandoc-filter that will turn codeblocks tagged with certain
+Imagine is a pandoc filter that will turn codeblocks tagged with certain
 classes into images or ascii art.
 The following classes are currently
 supported: